brooklabteam/SC2-genome-curation/README.md

 - meta_df.csv
 - make-manual-cns.R

 *The "meta_df.csv" folder should include the appropriately structured metadata.
 The following columns are REQUIRED for the script to run: ID_IDSeq, ID_Viro, sample_collection_date, and Ct.
-A blank meta_df.csv is included here for reference.* In the event that the metadata provided does not include collection date and/or Ct, you can fill in dummy variables (i.e. today's date or NA) for these columns.
-For Ct, you will need to provide some value, as it will determine the order of the plots in the cumulative reads per million coverage plot that the "merge-meta-plot.R" script produces.
+A blank meta_df.csv is included here for reference.* As a default, I like to enter the Orf1b Ct values that come off the TaqPath qPCR assay, but sometimes you will be working with GeneXpert samples that report N2.
+It does not really matter what you use here for Ct, but you need to enter some value, as it will determine the order of the sequences in the cumulative reads per million coverage plot that the "merge-meta-plot.R" script produces.
+In the event that the metadata provided does not include collection date and/or Ct, you can fill in dummy variables (i.e. today's date or NA) for these columns.

 ---